best-practice-and-impact/gptables/docs/source/index.rst

 2. You can define the format of each element with a custom :class:`~.core.theme.Theme`, or simply use the default - gptheme.

-3. Optionally design a :class:`~.core.gptable.Cover` to provide information that relates to all of the tables in your Workbook.
+3. Optionally design a :class:`~.core.cover.Cover` to provide information that relates to all of the tables in your Workbook.

 4. You :func:`~.core.api.write_workbook` to win.